PeterSoerud/recombination_calling/README.md

 ```
 hifiasm -o output.asm -t 32 input_reads.fq.gz
 ```
 The program outputs the assembly in a `.gfa` file, and to convert the file into fasta format, we run the code below.
-To complete the assembly we also build an index file using samtools.
+To complete the assembly we also build an index file using *samtools*.
 ```
 awk '/^S/{{print ">" $2;print $3}}' gfa_file_in | fold > fasta_out
 samtools faidx fasta_in > index_out